HydroModPy/HydroModPy/docs/source/examples.rst

      - :doc:`getting_started/index`
      - It gives you the shortest path from installation to a first meaningful run, with parameter-reading help.
-   * - Browse every teaching notebook and replayable script
-     - :ref:`examples-notebook-gallery`
-     - This is the full inventory, useful once you already know which family of examples you need.
    * - Understand usage modes and workflow families
      - :doc:`user_guide/index`
      - This is the operational guide between the quickstart and the lower-level